Chief Executive Officer

 Vice President, Developmental Services

-Terri has worked at Surrey Place Centre for more than 20 years, starting in the Adult Program as a Psychologist and moving to manager of Adult Programs and Director of Clinical Programs.
+Terri has worked at Surrey Place Centre for more than 25 years, starting in the Adult Program as a Psychologist and moving to manager of Adult Programs and Director of Clinical Programs.
 Currently, Terri is the Vice President of Developmental Services.
-She has previous experience working in psychology at various school boards.
+She has previous experience working in psychology at various school boards, the Autism Clinic at CAMH as well as private practice.

 Terri is a registered Clinical-Developmental Psychologist with a specialization in developmental disabilities.
 She received her Bachelor of Arts and Master’s in Developmental Psychology at the University of Manitoba and her Ph.D. in Clinical Developmental Psychology at York University.
 She has volunteered as a Board Member for a Community Health Centre and a developmental service agency.